-With this new inside out tracking, you don’t have to worry about taking up room in the area where you game, and it adds a bit more portability to the headset without additional cost.
-This feature is also a way to keep the Vive in the market as a viable competitor against other headsets that don’t require lighthouses for their tracking like the Oculus Rift S. The drawback to some who already own an old school Vive and have their lighthouses installed.
+With this new inside-out tracking, you don’t have to worry about taking up room in the area where you game.
+It adds more portability to the headset without additional cost.
+This feature keeps the Vive in the market as a viable competitor against other headsets that don’t require lighthouses for their tracking like the Oculus Rift S. The drawback is apparent to those who already own an old school Vive and have their lighthouses installed.

 The Vive Cosmo’s modular design is another notable feature.
-The front faceplate for the Vive cosmos can be removed to allow you to install a faceplate that has the lighthouse tracking sensors on it, so you can still use the first generation Vive controllers, as well as the lighthouses you may already have set up.
+The front faceplate for the Vive cosmos can be removed to allow installation of a faceplate that has the lighthouse tracking sensors on it, so you can still use the first generation Vive controllers, as well as the lighthouses you may already have set up.
 This opens up a bunch of customization options for the Cosmos in the future.
 While the six cameras inside-out tracking feature is comparable to other headsets in its class, some may prefer the classic tracking system instead.

 The controllers that come with the new VR headset depend on a different tracking mechanism than the older Vive HMDs.
-The new controllers for the Vive Cosmos are tracked by the brightly lit ring design around the controllers themselves, instead of having lighthouse sensors.
-To deal with the obvious power draw that a lighted controller has, the new controllers are now powered by two AA batteries.
+The new controllers for the Vive Cosmos are tracked by the brightly lit ring design around the controllers themselves, instead of lighthouse sensors.
+To deal with the obvious power drain that a lighted controller has, the new controllers are now powered by two AA batteries.

 The button layout for the new Cosmos controllers has also been tweaked.
-The trackpad has been replaced by an analog thumbstick.
+The trackpad has been replaced by an analog thumbstick; highly requested by users.
 There is now a shoulder button to go along with the trigger button on the front of the controller, and there is also a “home” button that you can press to open up menus, and if you double-tap the home button it will engage the two cameras in the front of the headset so you can see the real world without having to remove the headset.

 Headstrap and Headphones

-Thankfully, the strapping system for the Vive Cosmos has been re-designed.
+Alas, the strapping system for the Vive Cosmos has been re-designed.
 The Vive Cosmos will have a halo strap similar to the Playstation VR headset.
 Much like the PSVR HMD, the halo strap will allow the headset to tilt up, letting the person wearing it to see without obstruction.
 The halo itself is adjusted by a nob on the back of the headset that will allow you to tighten it down, or loosen it up.
 These adjustments are easier to make than the original Vive’s strap system.

-Built-in headphones will also accompany the new head strap as well.
+Built-in headphones will accompany the new head strap as well.
 These headphones are detachable, though.
 The Cosmos does include a 3.5mm headphone jack in the headset so you can use your own.